zachary-chiodini/Decision-Tree-Learning-Classification/README.md

 <hr>

 <p align="justify">
-    The module "decision_tree.py" uses the algorithm described in pseudocode below.
+    The module "decision_tree.py" uses the learning algorithm described in pseudocode below.
     This is a naive C4.5 algorithm.
     I decided to use a nested hash map as the tree structure, in which the leaf nodes are keys pointing to NULL values.